k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 **Optional properties:**

-* NAMESPACE - a secure multi-tenancy capability within Vault as a means to provide an isolation among teams in the organization.
+* NAMESPACE - a secure multi-tenancy capability within Vault as a means to provide isolation among teams in the organization.
 Read [here](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces) for more information about namespaces.

 **Authentication** is done by either tokens that can be used directly or using one of HashiCorp's other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.